braze-inc/braze-docs/_docs/_user_guide/getting_started/workspaces.md

 #### Impact on segmentation filters

-Whichever apps you choose to have in one workspace will have their data aggregated—which will have a notable impact on the following segmentation filters in Braze:
+Whichever apps you choose to have in one workspace will have their data aggregated—which will have a notable impact on the following segmentation filters in Braze (this is not an exhaustive list):

 - Last Used App
 - First Used App